at0079/Tic_Tac/README.md

 # Tic_Tac
-To build a tic-tac-toe web application, you can use HTML, CSS, and JavaScript.
-By implementing functions to handle user clicks, track game state, and check for winning conditions, you can create an interactive and engaging tic-tac-toe game.
+builded a tic-tac-toe web application. implemented functions to handle user clicks, track game state, and check for winning conditions,and created an interactive and engaging tic-tac-toe game.